 You can download your TikTok videos to your phone to share them other platforms.
 For example, Pinterest.
 You can add a link to your TikTok profile, or your website.
 I’ve seen a huge increase in my Pinterest stats since posting short drawing or painting clips I created in TikTok.

-You can also share your videos to Instagram Stories directly from the app.
+You can also share your videos to Instagram Stories directly from the app, and more recently Instagram Reels!
 My Instagram followers love to watch my process videos.
-Instagram Stories can also be shared to your Facebook page Stories as well with one click.
+Instagram Stories can also be shared to your Facebook Stories as well with one click.

 TikTok Video Ideas for Artists